tpscash/tpscash.github.io/_posts/2016-04-21-git-basics.md

     $ git log --stat
     $ git log --pretty=oneline
-    $ git log --pretty=format:"%h - %an, %ar " %s"
+    $ git log --pretty=format:"%h - %an, %ar : %s"

 ### Limiting Log Output

-Limit log by time-limiting options such a `--since` and ``--until`, e.g.
+Limit log by time-limiting options such a `--since` and `--until`, e.g.

     $ git log --since=2.weeks

 You can also filter the commits by search criteria.

-The `--author` option allows you to filter on a specific author and the `--grep` option lets you search for keywords in the commit messages.
+The `--author` option allows you to filter on a specific author .

+And the `--grep` option lets you search for keywords in the commit messages.

 Also you can add more than one options but you have to add --all-match or the command will match commits with either.
 Another really helpful filter is the `-S` option which takes a string and only shows the commits that introduced a change to the code that added or removed that string.
 An example with multiple options:

     $ git log --pretty="%h - %s" --author=gitster --since="2008-10-01" --before="2008-11-01" --no-merges -- t/